Parallelisation of partial differential equations via representation theory

-\Figurew[BosonFermion]{\hsize} Lowest energy Bosons and Fermions, where $\lambda$ is the associated eigenvalue of each of these eigenfunctions.
+\Figurew[BosonFermion]{0.9\hsize} Lowest energy Bosons and Fermions, where $\lambda$ is the associated eigenvalue of each of these eigenfunctions.
 Bosons are invariant under permutation of $x,y,z$ whilst Fermions are anti-invariant.
 We have two types of Bosons and Fermions, each; those that are also invariant under negation $(x,y,z) \mapsto (-x,-y,-z)$ and those that are anti-invariant.

-One important feature in the quantum mechanical setting is that the type of solutions that are physically relevant are quite restricted: we want to compute Bosons which are invariant under permutation and Fermions which are anti-invariant under permutation, which are directly related to the irreducible representations associated with trivial and sign representations.
+One important feature in the quantum mechanical setting is that the type of solutions that are physically relevant are quite restricted: we want to compute Bosons which are invariant under permutation and Fermions\footnote{\addition{Fermions typically have a {\it spin}, which we have omitted as it is substantially more complicated.
+That is, we are considering {\it spinless} Fermions.}} which are anti-invariant under permutation, which are directly related to the irreducible representations associated with trivial and sign representations.
 Because we also capture negation symmetry we can further decompose Bosons and Fermions into two distinct sub-classes.
 In \figref{BosonFermion} we depict four Bosons/Fermions corresponding to the minimal energy (eigenvalue) in each symmetry class.
-By computing a symmetry-adapted basis we can compute Bosons and Fermions independently, solving much smaller eigenvalue problems.
-Eg. for Fermions the associated matrices are less than 5\% the dimension as a full simulation.
+By \addition{computing a symmetry-adapted basis corresponding to permutations and using only the terms corresponding to the trivial and sign representation we can compute Bosons and Fermions directly, solving much smaller eigenvalue problems.
+For Fermions with three particles (i.e. in a cube) there is a reduction of dimension by around 5\% compared to a standard basis, which would lead to an expected $8000\times$ speedup for a dense solver.
+This improvement is even more drastic in higher-dimensions: \figref{numirreps} shows the reduction in the size of the resulting systems, showing that they are at least exponentially smaller than a standard basis.
+This may potentially overcome the curse of dimensionality (at least for one-dimensional particles), though the practical realisation of this discretisation requires more work: it is not realistic to build a very large representation corresponding to a tensor product basis and block-diagonalise it to determine the much smaller systems.
+Alternatively, Fermions can be numerically simulated using symmetry-adapted bases built from Slater derivatives in combination with sparse grids \cite{griebel2007sparse} or directly in a spectral method \cite{clason2012general}, including in the important case of Coulomb interactions.
+Very recently an approach based on symmetric polynomials has been used in Monte Carlo approximations in the many particle setting \cite{zhou2024multilevel}. }

 \Section{conc} Conclusions.